Health and Safety

 - Standards of conduct

 If you would like to look into safety and health information on your own, please refer to the websites listed below:

 Emergency and Liability Forms

 All students participating in an OSA approved study abroad program must review the Terms of Participation which outlines students responsibility while participating in a study abroad program, and includes an acceptance form, FERPA Waiver, Waiver of Liability Form (with listed witness), Medical Consent & Emergency Contact Form, and Verification of Insurance.
 This is completed prior to studying abroad.
 Students will not be eligible to study abroad if these forms have not been completed and returned to the OSA prior to departure.
-To access emergency and liability forms, please go to the Pre-Departure page.
+To access emergency and liability forms, please go to the Forms page.

 All WTAMU students on faculty-led study abroad programs are required to have Health and Travel Insurance through Cultural Insurance Services International (CISI).
 This insurance will be purchased through your program fees.
 For information on coverage please see the brochure at CISI.

 Students and faculty should contact the OSA with emergencies at +1 806-651-5309 during office hours.
 The OSA will work with students, whether it be an evacuation, medical assistance, or any other type of emergency.
 If it is after hours, please contact the University Police Department at +1 806-651-2300.